|

 Mercer Mayer Review

-The Mercer Mayer series of books are wonderfully useful language teaching tools.
+The Mercer Mayer series of books are highly useful language teaching tools.

 white illustrations.

-The book has no text.
-And it is the absence of text which is its chief advantage.
+The book has no text, which is the story's chief advantage.

-The pictures themselves require active engagement by the reader.
+The pictures require active engagement by the reader.
 Each illustration

 features the boy performing a number of actions, both voluntary and sometimes